 An operator-initiated decision to stop serving residents of a specific US state, typically in response to enforcement risk (cease-and-desist letters, pending legislation, or affiliate-network pressure) rather than a codified statutory ban.

-A voluntary state exit is when a sweepstakes casino operator proactively geo-blocks a state before any statutory ban is in force.
-Voluntary exits typically follow: (1) a state AG's cease-and-desist letter or formal opinion declaring sweepstakes illegal; (2) pending legislation that has cleared at least one legislative chamber; or (3) pressure from affiliate networks and payment processors that cannot serve operators under enforcement risk.
-For example, Stake.us excludes Louisiana and Tennessee despite neither state having a codified statutory sweepstakes ban — both states have active AG enforcement.
-For players, this means the practical list of where an operator is available can be stricter than the state's formal legal status.
-Always verify an operator's restricted-states list in their terms before purchasing coins, rather than relying on state legality alone.
+A voluntary state exit is when a sweepstakes casino site actively geo-blocks a state.
+The exit happens before any statutory ban takes effect.
+Voluntary exits often follow one of three triggers.
+First, a state AG's cease-and-desist letter or formal opinion.
+The letter says sweepstakes are illegal.
+Second, pending bills that have passed at least one chamber of state government.
+Third, pressure from affiliate networks and payment processors.
+They can't serve sites under enforcement risk.
+For example, Stake.us excludes Louisiana and Tennessee.
+Neither state has a codified statutory sweepstakes ban.
+Both states have active AG enforcement.
+For players, this means the actual list of where a site is open can be stricter than the state's formal legal status.
+Check the site's restricted-states list in their terms.
+Do this before buying coins.
+Don't rely on state legality alone.

 Affiliate networks, payment processors, and insurance providers often refuse to serve operators under AG enforcement risk.
 Continuing to operate can cost an operator its banking and marketing infrastructure even without a direct legal penalty, so voluntary exit is usually cheaper than litigation.